Sitaram Yechury's son dies of COVID-19 in Gurgaon hospital | Politics

 Sitaram Yechury's son dies of COVID-19 in Gurgaon hospital

-CPI(M) general secretary Sitaram Yechury on Thursday said his son Ashish died of COVID-19 in the morning.
-Ashish, a journalist by profession who would have celebrated his 35th birthday on June 9, was recovering well at Gurgaon's Medanta Hospital, people close to the family added.
-They described his sudden death at 5.30 am after a two-week battle with the disease as a shock.
+CPI(M) general secretary Sitaram Yechury’s son Ashish died of COVID-19 at a Gurgaon hospital on Thursday morning.
+The death of the journalist who would have celebrated his 35th birthday on June 9 was announced by Yechury and the CPI(M) Politburo.
+Ashish was recovering well at Gurgaon's Medanta Hospital, people close to the family added, describing his sudden death at 5.30 am after a two-week battle with COVID-19 as a shock.

 ''It is with great sadness that I have to inform that I lost my elder son Ashish Yechury to COVID-19 this morning.
 I want to thank all those who gave us hope and who treated him - doctors, nurses, frontline health workers, sanitation workers and innumerable others who stood by us,'' Yechury said on Twitter.
 Ashish, who studied at the Asian College of Journalism, Chennai, worked in several publications, including the Times of India in Delhi, before moving to Pune.